 Reflective teaching is an approach which has gained significant momentum in language teaching.
 In his personal reflection about thirty years of TEFL/TESL, Richards (2015) contends that language teachers have moved away from a search of the perfect method and have shifted their attention to developing and exploring their own teaching through reflective teaching and action research.

 Murphy (2001) points out that teachers can grow as professionals in different ways which let them look inward, both within themselves and within the courses they offer, to access information about what happens in their language classrooms.
 He asserts that a central reason to be interested in reflective teaching is to “gain awareness of our teaching beliefs and practices” and to learn “to see teaching differently, and to learn to take action in order to enhance the quality of learning opportunities we are able to provide in our classrooms.”
 He also claims that we should spend time and energy to develop understandings if we consider our continuing needs as teachers and the needs of the language learners we serve.
 Murphy poses three main purposes of reflective teaching (RT):

-- Identify the features of reflective thought
+- Identify the features of reflective thought.

-- Draw a metaphor about their teaching identities
+- Draw a metaphor about their teaching identities.

-- Adopt courses of action to solve problems and to improve their teaching practices
+- Adopt courses of action to solve problems and to improve their teaching practices.

-- Develop critical thinking towards the literature available on reflective teaching
+- Develop critical thinking towards the literature available on reflective teaching.

 - Conceptualize their professional identity by means of their internal narratives.

-The teaching of English around the world has spread rapidly during the last 20 years.
+The teaching of English around the world has spread rapidly during the last 25 years.
 Many countries have implemented linguistic policies to promote the teaching of English in public education and from a very young age.
 From this world developments, scholars, teachers and researchers think and problematize naturalized and taken for granted discourses about the presence of English in the world.
 One of these problematized issues is English as an International Language.
 This course is set out to inquire on what the literature says about this issue and how distant or close it is to other labels like English as a Lingua Franca, or English as a Global Language.

-Topics for consideration will include language spread, shift and change; trends in the economy; standards for English as an International language; the advent of World Englishes; the relationship between language and culture; imperialism and identity crisis in ELT; the debate between native and non-native English teachers; the role of English language teaching in the education of world citizens, the complexities of school practice in relating the conditions necessary for the developing of global minds in a knowledge society; changing ELT policies; challenges and opportunities for language teachers in a globalized world; job satisfaction and economic competitiveness; thinking global, acting local.
+Topics for consideration will include language spread, shift and change; trends in the economy; standards for English as an International language; the advent of World Englishes; the relationship between language and culture; imperialism and identity crisis in ELT; the debate between native and non-native English teachers; language subordination; the role of English language teaching in the education of world citizens, the complexities of school practice in relating the conditions necessary for the developing of global minds in a knowledge society; changing ELT policies; challenges and opportunities for language teachers in a globalized world; job satisfaction and economic competitiveness; thinking global, acting local.